 N. Asir FiolaPartner

-Asir Fiola is a partner in Selman Breitman’s Orange County Office and is a Member of the firm’s General Liability, Toxic Tort/Environmental, and Products Liability Practice Groups.
-Asir represents insurance and private clients in all areas of civil litigation, including cases arising out of automobile accidents, construction accidents, construction defects, subrogation claims, breach of contract, premises liability, employment disputes, wrongful termination, assault and battery, false arrest, and exposure to toxic substances, including asbestos.
-Asir’s clients include rental car companies, product manufacturers and suppliers, retail stores, transportation companies, and individuals in the public eye.
-Asir is not limited to the Orange County area, as he has experience in representing clients in disputes that involve catastrophic injuries, employment issues, or business disputes all over southern California, including Los Angeles, Ventura, Riverside, San Bernardino, and San Diego Counties.
+Asir Fiola is a Partner in Selman Breitman’s Orange County office and is a member of the firm’s General Liability, Toxic Tort/Environmental, and Products Liability practice groups.
+He represents insurance and private clients in all areas of civil litigation, including cases arising out of automobile accidents, construction accidents, construction defects, subrogation claims, breach of contract, premises liability, employment disputes, wrongful termination, assault and battery, false arrest, and exposure to toxic substances, including asbestos.
+His clients include rental car companies, product manufacturers and suppliers, retail stores, transportation companies, and individuals in the public eye.
+While based in Orange County, Asir has experience in representing clients in disputes that involve catastrophic injuries, employment issues, or business disputes all over southern California.

-Asir’s extensive experience in General Liability provides him with a unique ability to focus on the medical aspects of a case, to determine whether a party's claimed injuries are truly related to a particular accident/incident, or whether the party's injuries are unrelated.
-After reviewing thousands, if not millions, of pages of medical records over the years, Asir is confident that he can see through an opposing counsel's arguments that his/her client's life has been shattered by a particular accident/incident.
-While that may be true in some cases, there are other cases in which a party is exaggerating his/her injuries, and Asir is uniquely qualified to pinpoint such exaggerations, through being able to review and, more importantly, understand the applicable medical records.
-Asir is often asked to perform a pre-litigation review of medical records, to assist in settling a claim before it gets to the courts, thereby saving his clients time and money.
+Asir’s extensive experience in general liability provides him with a unique ability to focus on the medical aspects of a case, to determine whether a party's claimed injuries are truly related to a particular accident/incident, or whether the party's injuries are unrelated.
+Being able to review and, more importantly, understand the applicable medical records, Asir is often asked to perform a pre-litigation review of medical records, to assist in settling a claim before it gets to the courts, thereby saving his clients time and money.

 While Asir is skilled at negotiating settlements, he is not afraid to try a case, when necessary.
-He has over 10 years of trial experience, and opposing counsel know that he cannot be bullied into accepting a settlement which does not fit the value of the case.
-He works closely with Clients to prepare for deposition and trial testimony, in a way that puts his clients at ease in a process which can be daunting.
-After winning at trial, Asir also has the ability to draft appellate briefs, which makes him a uniquely versatile asset to the firm.
+He has over 10 years of trial experience.
+He works closely with clients to prepare for deposition and trial testimony in a way that puts his clients at ease in a process which can be daunting.
+After trial, Asir is also experienced with drafting appellate briefs, which makes him a uniquely versatile asset to the firm.

-Asir is called upon by clients and insurance companies to give presentations on various subject matters relating to civil litigation, including the amount of damages that a plaintiff is entitled to recover for past medical treatment, pursuant to the Howell v.
-Hamilton Meats line of cases.
-He has been recognized as a "Rising Star" by Super Lawyers Magazine, along with many other accolades.
-Asir has published materials relating to the circumstances under which administrative agencies, rather than the courts, may definitively interpret federal statutes.
-While serving as a clerk to Justice William F. Rylaarsdam, California Court of Appeal, Fourth District, Division Three, Asir drafted several appellate opinions and researched a variety of civil and criminal issues for Justice Rylaarsdam.
-Asir's publications are available on his articles page.
+Asir is called upon by clients and insurance companies to give presentations on various subject matters relating to civil litigation, including the amount of damages that a plaintiff is entitled to recover for past medical treatment and has published materials relating to the circumstances under which administrative agencies, rather than the courts, may definitively interpret federal statutes.

-Asir grew up in Orange County, but his family is originally from El Salvador.
+Asir resides in and grew up in Orange County, but his family is originally from El Salvador.
 He is fluent in Spanish.
-Asir reflects Selman Breitman's commitment to diversity, which serves to strengthen ties with a community where a growing number of persons only speak Spanish.
-Asir presently resides in Orange, California with his son, Nick, an energetic high school student.
-When not helping clients with their legal needs he spends his time playing basketball, working out, hiking, and making sure that Nick stays out of trouble.
+When not helping clients with their legal needs, he spends his time playing basketball, working out, hiking, and making sure that his teenage son, Nick, stays out of trouble.

 - Represented a well-known actress in a premises liability case.
 Plaintiff tore the medial meniscus in his right knee, while working in our client's backyard.
 He claimed that the property was negligently maintained, and made a $1 million demand.
 At trial, argument was made that plaintiff was fully healed from his injury, following arthroscopic surgery and a few months of physical therapy.
 After the start of trial, plaintiff's demand was reduced to $475,000, which still far exceeded the value of the case.
 After six days of trial, a verdict was obtained that was substantially less than plaintiff's bottom-line demand.